borglab/gtsfm/README.md

 python -m gtsfm.runner.gtsfm_runner_base \
   --config_name sift_front_end.yaml \
   --loader yfcc_imb_loader \
-  --folder /path/to/yfcc_imb
+  --dataset_dir /path/to/yfcc_imb_dataset
 ```

 ## Repository Structure

-GTSfM is designed in an extremely modular way.
+GTSfM is designed in a modular way.
 Each module can be swapped out with a new one, as long as it implements the API of the module's abstract base class.
 The code is organized as follows:

 - `gtsfm`: source code, organized as:
   - `averaging`